gri-gus/loremflickr-streamdeck-plugin/README.md

    If you get a response that looks like `Python 3.10.4`, then you have done everything right.

    If there is no response, then you have installed Python incorrectly.
-Look at articles or videos on the Internet about how to install correctly and try again.

    </details>

    <details><summary>Windows</summary>

-   > If you don't know how to open the `Command Prompt` application, then look at articles or videos on the Internet about it.

    Open the `Command Prompt` application, enter the command below and press Return(Enter):